ivannz/cplxmodule/README.md

 # activation layers
 from cplxmodule.activation import CplxModReLU, CplxActivation

-# special layers from signal processing
-from cplxmodule.signal import CplxMultichannelGainLayer
 ```

 After `RealToCplx` layer the intermediate inputs are Cplx objects, which are abstractions